Symposium Mission: To stimulate and reward strong injury biomechanics research among students and recent graduates

 The Symposium offers a welcoming and non-threatening environment where novice researchers can receive feedback and support for their original work.
 Participation from industry partners and sponsors provides networking opportunities for future careers.

-• Dr. Peter Cripton (UBC) and Dr. Duane Cronin (Waterloo) will serve as co-chairs
+Dr. Peter Cripton (UBC) and Dr. Duane Cronin (Waterloo) will serve as co-chairs of the 19th IBS

 The Margaret H. Hines Award